oracle/oracle-db-appdev-monitoring/README.md

 ### Version 1.0, September 13, 2023

 The first production release, v1.0, includes the following features:

 - A number of [standard metrics](#standard-metrics) are exposed,
 - Users can define [custom metrics](#custom-metrics),
 - Oracle regularly reviews third-party licenses and scans the code and images, including transitive/recursive dependencies for issues,
 - Connection to Oracle can be a basic connection or use an Oracle Wallet and TLS - connection to Oracle Autonomous Database is supported,
 - Metrics for Oracle Transactional Event Queues are also supported,
-- A Grafana dashboard is provided for Transacational Event Queues, and
+- A Grafana dashboard is provided for Transactional Event Queues, and
 - A pre-built container image is provided, based on Oracle Linux, and optimized for size and security.

 Note that this exporter uses a different Oracle Database driver which in turn uses code directly written by Oracle to access the database.
 This driver does require an Oracle client.
 In this initial release, the client is bundled into the container image, however we intend to make that optional in order to minimize the image size.

 The interfaces for this version have been kept as close as possible to those of earlier alpha releases in this repository to assist with migration.
 However, it should be expected that there may be breaking changes in future releases.

 ## Roadmap

 We always welcome input on features you would like to see supported.
 Please open an issue in this repository with your suggestions.

 Currently, we plan to address the following key features: